ncfrey/resources/README.md

 ## Python Tools
 - [Jupyter](https://jupyter.org/) - Project Jupyter is the de facto standard for doing data science in an interactive, web-based interface.
 A common theme among these resources is that the best ones will always be accompanied by example code and Jupyter notebooks.
 Advantages: great for rapid iteration and experimentation (science).
 Disadvantages: not great for reproducibility, deployment in production, and robustness (engineering).

+- [nbQA](https://github.com/nbQA-dev/nbQA) - A fantastic tool for cleaning up messy notebooks.
+Appreciated by anyone who is trying to understand your prototyping work, including your future self.

 - [Deepnote](https://deepnote.com/) - There are lots of new notebook environments popping up trying to address the disadvantages of Jupyter.
 Deepnote allows real-time collaboration and runs in the cloud.
 [Google Colab](https://colab.research.google.com/), [CoCalc](https://cocalc.com/app), and [Paperspace Gradient](https://gradient.paperspace.com/) are other cloud-based notebook environments for ML.